zKXDEX/core-windows-registry/README.md

 The library exports several functions and enums for registry manipulation:

 ### Enums:
-- `HK`: Represents different root keys in the Windows Registry.
+- `HKEY`: Represents different root keys in the Windows Registry.
 - `REG`: Represents the data types for registry values.

 ### Functions: